grahambell/crab/README.rst

 can not apply to more than one cron job.
 There should not be multiple jobs with the same identifier for any user and host.

+The Crab parameters can be placed in any order before the remainder of the command string, but they must precede any other variables.

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~